Buct0r/PassPort/README.md

 ## Disclaimer

 PassPort is provided as-is.
 While security has been prioritized, users should regularly review security documentation and updates.
 Keep your master password safe and unique.
+I suggest to check my other project [JSrandom](https://github.com/Buct0r/JSrandom), to generate a secure master password.

 ---